-Redwood Family Center has many women who would like a mentor who could come along side of them, meeting one-on-one and together seeking the God through modeling and encouraging.
+At Redwood Family Center there are many women who would benefit from meeting one-on-one with a mentor to come alongside her, and help her in her relationship with God and personal growth through modeling and encouraging.
 Do you have one hour a week to open up your heart to encourage a a mom in need?
 Please contact Linda Shepard for more information at 209-484-6908.

 Support Families You Know Going through Foster Care/Adoption

 Some ideas may include:

 - Providing friendship and encouragement

 - Providing a meal